Quasiclassical solutions for static quantum black holes: Canonical effective theories

-In contrast to classical constraints, where $C(q,p)$ and $f(q,p)C(q,p)$ as phase-space functions imply the same gauge flow on the constraint surface and have the same solution space as long as $f\not=0$, expressions such as $\langle\hat{C}\rangle$ and $\langle f(\hat{q},\hat{p})\hat{C}\rangle$ in general imply independent functions when expressed in terms of basic expectation values and moments.
-Effective descriptions of singly-constrained classical systems are therefore subject to multiple constraints, of a number that depends on the order of moments considered.
-Based on \cite{EffCons,EffConsRel}, it is convenient to organize higher-order constraints by powers of the same basic operators used in the moments that describe a given system: In addition to $C_{\rm eff}=\langle\hat{C}\rangle$, we have independent constraints
+Classical constraints, where $C(q,p)$ and $f(q,p)C(q,p)$ as phase-space functions imply the same gauge flow on the constraint surface, and have the same solution space as long as $f\not=0$.
+In contrast, expressions such as $\langle\hat{C}\rangle$, and $\langle f(\hat{q},\hat{p})\hat{C}\rangle$ in general, imply independent functions when expressed in terms of basic expectation values and moments.
+(For instance, in the simple case of $\hat{C}=\hat{p}$ and $f(\hat{q},\hat{p})$, the constraint $\langle\hat{C}\rangle=\langle\hat{p}\rangle=0$ restricts the expectation value $\langle\hat{p}\rangle$, while $\langle f(\hat{q},\hat{p})\hat{C}\rangle=\langle\hat{p}^2\rangle=0$ then requires zero variance as well.
+In a kinematical state, the expectation value $\langle\hat{p}$ and the variance $\Delta(p^2)$ can be chosen independently, for instance in a standard Gaussian wave function.)
+Effective descriptions of singly-constrained classical systems are therefore subject to multiple constraints.
+These constraints are of a number that depends on the order of moments considered.
+Based on \cite{EffCons,EffConsRel}, it is convenient to organize higher-order constraints by powers of the same basic operators used in the moments that describe a given system.
+In addition to $C_{\rm eff}=\langle\hat{C}\rangle$, we have independent constraints

 for integer $n$ and $m$ such that $n+m\geq 1$.